 UNIVERSE WITHIN by Gwen Randall-Young

 Gwen Randall-Young is an author and psychotherapist in private practice.
-For more of Gwen’s articles and information about her books, Self Care CDs and the new Creating Healthy Relationships series, visit www.gwen.ca.
+For articles and information about her books, CDs and new “Creating Healthy Relationships” Series, visit www.gwen.ca.
 See display ad this issue.